(Oleg Kashin photo / Restless Books) |

 Dmitry Samarov, in his review of the book for the Chicago Tribune says:

 "Absurdity is piled upon absurdity, but none of it is taken as anything but a matter of course by anyone involved.
 There is a long tradition of this sort of storytelling in Russia.
 From Nikolai Gogol's "The Overcoat" in pre-Soviet times to Mikhail Bulgakov's "The Master and Margarita" and onward, writers have had to address the insanity of their society through indirect or fabulist means.
 "Fardwor" is no fairy tale.
 Kashin grounds his story in everyday reality.
-Karpov finds out his wife has left him because she has unfriended him on Facebook; the oligarch, Kirill, is named to head the organization charged with making the upcoming Olympics in Sochi a success."
+Karpov finds out his wife has left him because she has unfriended him on Facebook; the oligarch, Kirill, is named to head the organization charged with making the upcoming Olympics in Sochi a success."All sorts of strange madcappery goes on in this pages, yet this is a book where the author's story is at least as interesting as the tale he tells in these pages.
+Kashin is a well known journalist and blogger who regularly writes about political issues in Russia.
+Shortly after turning the manuscript for this book in to his editor, he was severely beaten in what appears to be a politically motivated attack.
+This edition of the book comes with a thorough and engaging introduction to both the book and the author by Max Seddon, World Correspondent for BuzzFeed News.

 For more about Oleg Kashin's story here check out Oleg Kashin's Horrible Truth: A journalist is beaten nearly to death in Moscow.
 Is this a deliberate crackdown, or something more subtile -- and more sinister?

-Read Kashin's open letter to Putin/Medvedev here
+Read Kashin's open letter to Putin/Medvedev here.

 For extra credit, check out Like, share, tweet: Social media meets the Russian revolution.